Mountain Photo Essay Competition

 Submission deadline: May 1, 2019.

 The competition's goal is to showcase the best in mountain-themed photo essays – to recognize the best stories told through a series of still images.
 We invite photographers to submit photos to illustrate their mountain related stories whether culture, adventure, wildlife, sport, environment, or natural history.
 The jury is seeking a sequence of images that conveys a compelling story or message – with each image strong enough to stand on its own while conveying a greater narrative when viewed in the photographer’s desired sequence.
+The winning entry will be awarded a $2000 CAD Grand prize and an opportunity to attend the 2019 Banff Centre Mountain Film and Book Festival.

 - Each essay submitted is to consist of three (3) to five (5) images.